r18693616-source/ChessPilot/README.md

 👉 [Download the latest release](https://github.com/OTAKUWeBer/ChessPilot/releases/latest)

-**Arch Linux Installation**

-ChessPilot is also available on the Arch User Repository (AUR).
-You can install it using your preferred AUR helper:

 ### Included in Binary Releases

 The ONNX model (`chess_detectionv0.0.4.onnx`) is already bundled in official **AppImage**, **EXE**, and **DEB** builds.